 Executive Director, Joseph’s House, Washington, DC

 The Ignatian Volunteer Corps (IVC) is a national non-profit service organization that provides men and women, most aged 50 or better, with opportunities to serve others—to address social injustice—and to transform lives.
 IVC was founded in 1995 when two Jesuit priests, Jim Conroy, SJ, and Charlie Costello, SJ, gathered a small group of retired men and women in DC, Baltimore and Philadelphia to explore ways to minister to those who were materially poor while also gaining spiritual growth through service.
-Now more than 500 volunteers serve in 17 regions across the US.
+Now more than 500 corps members serve in 22 regions across the US.